-The Department's purposes are to acquaint students with the economic aspects of modern society, to familiarize them with techniques for the analysis of contemporary economic problems, and to develop in them an ability to exer-
+The Department's purposes are to acquaint students with the economic aspects of modern society, to familiarize them with techniques for the analysis of contemporary economic problems, and to develop in them an ability to exercise sound judgment in evaluating public policy.
+There is training for the general student as well as for those who plan careers as economists in civil service, private enterprise, teaching, or research.